4xgames-net/warfare3025/pages/Testgame Rules v.0.1.md

 - ## Falling and prone units
 	- not right now
 -
+- ## Setting up the game
+	- All units begin the game outside the map on opposing short sides And move onto the battlefield on their first activation.
+Make opposed piloting rolls to determine who starts.
+	- TODO *In later stages, every unit will have a starting amount of ticks on them depending on the scenario, the speed of the unit, the tactic and many factors more.*
+	-
+-
+- ## Cheat sheet
+	- {{renderer excalidraw, excalidraw-2025-12-07-16-11-19}}
+-
 - ## Units
 	- {{renderer excalidraw, excalidraw-2025-12-07-12-25-14}}
 	- {{renderer excalidraw, excalidraw-2025-12-07-12-39-24}}
+	- {{renderer excalidraw, excalidraw-2025-12-07-17-01-36}}
+	- {{renderer excalidraw, excalidraw-2025-12-08-00-19-56}}
+	-
 -